cloro

 SerpApi homepage

-Best for: Developers who need parsed JSON across the widest set of search engines under one API — Google, Bing, Baidu, Yandex, eBay, YouTube, Amazon, Walmart, Naver, Yahoo, and 70+ others.
+Best for: Developers who need parsed JSON across the widest set of search engines under one API — Google, Bing, Baidu, Yandex, eBay, YouTube, and 70+ others.

-SerpApi is the broadest engine catalog in the SERP-API category.
-Beyond Google and Bing, it covers a long tail of vertical and regional engines that no one else does at the same parsing depth.
-Documentation is the category gold standard, and the platform ships selector fixes typically within hours of Google UI changes.
+SerpApi is among the best SERP APIs for raw engine breadth.
+Beyond Google and Bing, it covers a long tail of vertical and regional engines at the same parsing depth.
+Documentation is the category gold standard, and the platform ships selector fixes within hours of Google UI changes.

-The trade-off is the bundle pricing model — monthly plans with fixed search counts rather than pay-per-call.
-Works well for steady predictable volume; creates friction during launch spikes or for ad-hoc projects.
+The trade-off is bundle pricing — monthly plans with fixed search counts rather than pay-per-call, which creates friction during launch spikes and ad-hoc projects.

 Key features

-• 80+ search engines including Google Search, Maps, Images, Jobs, Shopping, News, Scholar, Bing, Baidu, Yandex, eBay, YouTube, Amazon, Walmart, Naver, Yahoo
+• 80+ search engines including Google, Maps, Images, Jobs, Shopping, News, Scholar, Bing, Baidu, Yandex, eBay, YouTube, Amazon, Walmart, Naver, and Yahoo.

 Pros